 At 3.2 miles hikers will reach the Double Spring Gap Shelter.
-Just beyond the shelter we passed through several acres of forest floor that was literally carpeted in spring beauty.
-This section of trail, however, was a complete mess.
-Due to several days of rain prior to our hike, long portions of the trail, several hundred yards in length, was mired in deep mud and muck, making for some fairly difficult hiking.
+Just beyond the shelter we passed through several acres of forest floor that were literally carpeted in spring beauty.
+This stretch of trail, however, was a complete mess.
+Due to several days of rain prior to our hike, long segments of the trail, several hundred yards in length, were mired in deep mud and muck, which made for some fairly difficult hiking.

-At 4.5 miles you'll reach the Welch Ridge Trail junction.
-Veer right here to continue on the Appalachian Trail towards Silers Bald.
+At 4.5 miles hikers will reach the Welch Ridge Trail junction.
+You should veer right here to continue along the Appalachian Trail towards Silers Bald.
 The sign here states that Silers Bald is 0.4 miles away.
 This refers to the backcountry shelter.
 The summit is actually only 0.15 miles away, after trekking up a fairly steep climb.

-As you might have already gathered, we experienced quite a bit of fog the day we hiked this trail.
-Unfortunately this includes our time at the summit as well, so I don't have any photos to show you what you can expect to see from atop the bald.
+As you might have already gathered, we experienced quite a bit of fog on the day of our hike.
+Unfortunately this includes our time at the summit as well, so I don't have any photos to show what you can expect to see from atop the bald.

 At the summit you'll find a U.S. Geological Survey marker on top of a large rock in the middle of a small clearing (see the photo on the right).
 There's also a trail that runs perpendicular from the Appalachian Trail.
 This short side trail, maybe 50 feet in length, leads you to a vantage point overlooking Miry Ridge.